Athulsjv/credit-risk-monitoring-dashboard/README.md

 This reveals that **FICO score deterioration and interest rate burden** are stronger default predictors than income.
-As grade worsens, interest rates rise from 7.11% to 27.72% — creating a self-fulfilling default cycle where low FICO triggers high rates, high rates cause repayment stress, and stress causes default.
+As grade worsens, interest rates rise from 7.11% to 27.72%
+- creating a self-fulfillin default cycle where low FICO triggers high rates, high rates cause repayment stress, and stress causes default.